-More information regarding the official 2011 maps may be viewed online in the Guide to NRCS Mapped Soils, or through the Map Legends section of the Digital Map Viewer.
+More information regarding the official 2011 maps may be viewed online in the Description & Interpretive Guide to Soils in Fairfax County , or through the Map Legends section of the Digital Map Viewer.
 More information regarding the 1990 maps may be viewed online in the Soil Ratings guide, or through the Map Legends section of the Digital Map Viewer.
 All of the maps may be viewed and downloaded online through the Digital Map Viewer application.
 The complete 1990 edition of the soils map book may be purchased at our Front Counter.
 The 2011 maps are not published in book format, howerver, all 444 grid sections have been compiled in PDF format in the Digital Map Viewer.

 For more information about soils in Fairfax County, contact the Northern Virginia Soil and Water Conservation District office at (703) 324-1460.